310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Wataru %}
 Oh my, how rude of me!
 Perhaps this is a habit I picked up from my field of work?
 However, while this may not be related to it, one must learn from other peoples’ craftsmanship!

-I would love to take in everything I find, and go further up towards the peak of art performance… ☆
+I would love to take in everything I find, and go further up towards the peak of art performance…☆
 {% endbubble %}

 {% bubble Rei %}
-Hm, it is a good thing to desire to grow further.
+Mm, it is a good thing to desire to grow further.

-I used to think you were in danger since you aim for heights beyond imagination but… Thanks to a certain someone keeping you at your reins, you no longer seem to be overreaching to that extent.
+I used to think you were in danger since you aim for heights beyond imagination, but… Thanks to a certain someone keeping you at your reins, you no longer seem to be overreaching to that extent.
 {% endbubble %}

 {% bubble Wataru %}